MIT-Emerging-Talent/ET6-CDSP-group-19-repo/1_datasets/README.md

 | `DATE_DETAINED`      | Date the individual was detained                       |
 | `DATE_RELEASED`      | Date of release from detention                         |
 | `DETENTION_DATE`     | Date the individual entered current detention facility |

+## Project Focus

+Although the dataset contains a broad range of immigration court records, this project focuses specifically on juvenile cases.
+For this reason, our analysis begins with the tbl_JuvenileHistory table, which contains one row per juvenile and serves as the entry point for linking to other case-related tables.